Koopman Generator Decomposition for Port-Hamiltonian System: Introduction

+A central distinction is that the dissipative derivation $f\mapsto [f,\mathcal{H}]_R$ is not a positive operator on arbitrary observables.
+The positive object is instead the metric, or Dirichlet, bracket $[f,f]_R=\nabla f^\intercal\mathbf{R}\nabla f\ge 0$.
+Applying the generator to the Hamiltonian observable gives the exact pH energy identity

+Thus positivity enters through the bracket evaluated on matching arguments, and through the Hamiltonian energy balance, rather than through positivity of the first-order derivation on arbitrary observables.

+The same distinction matters in finite dimensions.
+A weak Galerkin projection depends on the chosen dictionary and on the Galerkin or sampling measure, and it includes a mass matrix unless the dictionary is orthonormal.
+In this weak form, the conservative contribution is skew in the mass metric when the Galerkin measure is conservative for the interconnection flow and boundary terms vanish, while the dissipative metric bracket yields a positive semidefinite Dirichlet matrix.
+Finite-data estimates of these matrices are approximate unless structural constraints are imposed during identification; they should be distinguished from exact bracket identities and from projection residuals.

+The resulting lifted models are finite-dimensional port-Hamiltonian surrogates rather than exact copies of the full Koopman generator.
+Passivity and damping-injection properties can be certified for these surrogates in lifted coordinates using their finite-dimensional storage functions.
+Conclusions about the original nonlinear state require additional control of projection or model residuals, together with injectivity or local observability assumptions on the lifting map.

+The main contributions are: \textbf{(i)} a Koopman bracket decomposition for pH systems that separates conservative, dissipative, and port derivations; \textbf{(ii)} a precise distinction between formal skewness of the conservative generator and positivity of the metric/Dirichlet bracket, including the Hamiltonian energy-balance identity; \textbf{(iii)} weak Galerkin identities showing mass-metric skewness of the conservative contribution and positive semidefiniteness of the dissipative bracket matrix; \textbf{(iv)} a structure-preserving lifted pH surrogate model with passivity and damping-injection guarantees in lifted coordinates; and \textbf{(v)} illustrative examples that distinguish exact bracket identities, projection error, and finite-data estimation error.

-Connections between Koopman operators and Hamiltonian structure appear in \cite{mezic2005spectral} for conservative systems, and structure-preserving identification has been explored via LMI stability constraints~\cite{junker2022} and symplectic learning~\cite{rettberg2025}.
+Connections between Koopman operators and Hamiltonian structure appear in \cite{mezic2005spectral} for conservative systems, and structure-preserving identification has been explored via LMI stability constraints~\cite{junker2022} and symplectic learning~\cite{yildiz2024}.
 Data-driven port-Hamiltonian identification from snapshots has been addressed in~\cite{morandin2023,cherifi2022}, and passive system learning from data in~\cite{hara2021}.
-The present work differs from all of these by establishing the exact operator-theoretic correspondence between the pH algebraic structure and the Koopman generator decomposition, independently of any approximation scheme or data-collection procedure.
-The dissipativity of the Koopman generator established here provides the operator-theoretic underpinning that justifies structure-preserving approximations as exact projections of an infinite-dimensional dissipative operator, not merely constraints imposed \emph{ad hoc} on finite-dimensional surrogates.
+The present work uses these themes to organize Koopman-based lifting around pH bracket identities, weak projection formulas, and finite-dimensional passivity constraints.

+The paper is organized as follows.
+Section~\ref{sec:prelim} reviews pH and Koopman preliminaries, assumptions, and notation.
+Section~\ref{sec:decomposition} develops the bracket decomposition.
+Section~\ref{sec:approximation} discusses weak Galerkin identities and finite-dimensional surrogate construction.
+Section~\ref{sec:control} treats passivity-based control for the surrogate.
+Section~\ref{sec:example} presents examples, and Section~\ref{sec:conclusion} concludes.